fabio914/RealityMixer/Instructions.md

 ## How to improve performance?

- - Make sure that your device is using a 5 GHz WiFi connection (e.g. 802.11ac), and that you don't have too many devices using the network at the same time while you're using the app.
+ - Make sure that your device is using a 5 GHz WiFi connection (e.g. 802.11ac), that you don't have too many devices using the network at the same time while you're using the app, and that you have a strong signal.

  - Make sure that your device is not on Low Power mode.
 It is recommended that you keep your device connected to a power outlet while using the app.

- - Select a small resoltion scale factor (`0.5x` or `0.25x`) and then calibrate again.
+ - Select a small resolution scale factor (`0.5x` or `0.25x`) and then calibrate again.